awsdocs/amazon-redshift-developer-guide/doc_source/c_best-practices-best-dist-key.md

 To let Amazon Redshift choose the appropriate distribution style, don't specify DISTSTYLE\.

-For more information about choosing distribution styles, see [Tutorial: Tuning Table Design](tutorial-tuning-tables.md) and [Choosing a Data Distribution Style](t_Distributing_data.md)\.
+For more information about choosing distribution styles, see [Tutorial: Tuning table design](tutorial-tuning-tables.md) and [Choosing a data distribution style](t_Distributing_data.md)\.